 Let’s take a look at a few examples.

 Student A receives the following section scores:

-This makes an average of 35.5, which then rounds up to 36.
+This makes an average of 35.5, which then rounds up to a perfect ACT score of 36.
 Student A received a perfect 36 composite score without getting every problem correct and without getting a 36 on every section.

 Student B receives the following section scores: